Estuary

 Pricing

 Apache Kafka is an open-source tool, meaning the software itself is free.
-However, costs can accumulate depending on how it is deployed.
+However, depending on how it is deployed, costs can accumulate.

-Self-Hosted Costs: If you are hosting Kafka yourself, you need to factor in infrastructure costs (servers, storage), maintenance, and engineering resources.
+Self-Hosted Costs: If you are hosting Kafka, you must factor in infrastructure costs (servers, storage), maintenance, and engineering resources.

 Managed Services: Companies offering managed Kafka services (like Confluent Cloud) provide Kafka as a service with pricing typically based on data throughput, storage, and additional features like monitoring and scaling.
 Managed solutions can be easier to deploy but may lead to higher recurring costs compared to self-hosting.